(Eagle News) — Seven volcanic earthquakes were monitored at Kanlaon in 24 hours.

-The Philippine Institute of Volcanology and Seismology said also monitored at the volcano, which remains on alert level 1, were steam and sulfur dioxide emissions.
+In an advisory hours after the Philippine Institute of Volcanology and Seismology said the volcano was in a restive state, PHIVOLCS said also monitored at Kanlaon were steam and sulfur dioxide emissions.

-PHIVOLCS said a slight inflation of the lower and mid slopes since June, and inflation on the lower to mid slopes that began on June 21 “may indicate hydrothermal or magmatic processes occurring beneath the edifice.”
+It said a slight inflation of the lower and middle slopes since June 2020 “may indicate hydrothermal or magmatic processes occurring deep beneath the edifice.”

-The local government units and the public were strongly reminded about the ban on the entry into the 4-kilometer radius Permanent Danger Zone (PDZ).
+The local government units and the public were strongly reminded about the ban on the entry into the 4-kilometer radius Permanent Danger Zone (PDZ) due to the “further possibilities of sudden and hazardous steam-driven or phreatic eruptions.”